elastic/search-ui/docs/reference/tutorials-elasticsearch-production-usage.md

 In production, it's **strongly recommended** not to expose your Elasticsearch instance directly to the browser.
 Instead, proxy all requests through your own backend server.

-## Connection & Authentication [tutorials-elasticsearch-connection-and-authentication]
+## Connection & Authentication [api-connectors-elasticsearch-connection-and-authentication]

 You have the following options available to you for securely exposing your Elasticsearch instance to the internet:

-### Proxying Elasticsearch Requests [tutorials-elasticsearch-proxying-elasticsearch]
+### Proxying Elasticsearch Requests [api-connectors-elasticsearch-proxy-the-_search-api-call-through-your-api]

 :::{tip}
 This is the **recommended** approach and will be used in the examples below.